jeanslack/Videomass/known_problems.md

 ### **Videomass.AppImage** for Linux

 **Very Important:** before to start Videomass.AppImage you need `libsdl2` package which on some Linux distos is not included, i.e all releases of Ubuntu.
-However, as the FFmpeg package includes it as a dependency, it is possible to install FFmpeg directly since that is also required by Videomass and is not embedded on the Videomass AppImage itself.
+However, as the `ffmpeg` package includes it as a dependency, it is possible to install `ffmpeg` directly since that is also required by Videomass and is not embedded on the Videomass AppImage itself.
 Thank you!

 Currently, two separate versions have been released for GTK2 and GTK3.